raspberrypilearning/weather-station-dashboard/worksheet.md

 ## Starting your Python script

-1. Now that Scratch can talk to Python, you need to start the Python script so that it can fetch lots of weathwer station data and send it to Scratch.
+1. Now that Scratch can talk to Python, you need to start the Python script so that it can fetch lots of weather station data and send it to Scratch.

 1. Go back to the terminal, and type the following: